MC

 Analysis

-The company holds $11.2M in cash, though total debt stands at $349.9M.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+The Marcus Corporation carries $349.9M in total debt against $11.2M in cash reserves — debt is roughly 31.2x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 Annual free cash flow of $31.2M supports ongoing capital allocation decisions and provides a cushion against unexpected expenses or downturns.
-Return on equity stands at 3.2%, which is modest for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 3.2% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 1.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $677.4M to $758.5M.

 Links